Grade(s) and/or Subject(s)/ Classes you teach? Math 7, Pre-Algebra, Geometry, Physics, Chemistry

 Extra-Curricular Duties?
 Head Girls’ Basketball, Assistant Jr. High Football, Assistant High School Track

 In your opinion, what is the absolute best thing about Archbishop Bergan Catholic School?
 In my opinion, the absolute best thing about Archbishop Bergan Catholic School is the family atmosphere.
 Upon my arrival in 2010, the administration, faculty, parents, and students immediately made me feel at home.
 In addition, I feel that our identity as a Catholic institution allows us to teach to the whole student.
 By praying in class, talking about God, and attending mass with the students, I feel that I have been able to learn more about them as individuals which aids in my ability to assist them in the classroom

 High School attended?
-Superior High School
+Humphrey St. Francis Catholic School

 Biology acquaints the student with characteristics, processes, and functions connnon to all living things.
 Study of living organisms with emphasis at the cellular and microscopic level are studied during the first semester.
 Topics include genetics, heredity, and functions of cells.
 Second semester will focus on systems of animals and plants.
 A comparative analysis of systems and their functions will be done with major emphasis placed on man.
 Plant structure and function is also studied.